How to Get Around London: A Guide to the London Public Transport System

 What is the Best Way to Get Around London?

-While there’s not a right or wrong answer to this questions, I definitely have my favorite ways of getting around London.
+While there’s no right or wrong answer to this questions, I definitely have my favorite ways of getting around London.
 As I’ve stated above, the bus is my personal favorite way to travel in London, but the Underground may be the fastest.
 If you’re lucky, you’ll have the chance to use every mode of transportation during your time there.

 Getting Around London